UlrikDaae/Ulrik-Daae/README.md

 ### ➕ What I'm working on now
-**Course:** I am working towards DataCamps Data Analyst Professional certification, currently with the R-curriculum.
-I'm also taking the SQL Basics for Data Science course by UC Davis in preparation for the SQL part of the DataCamp sertification.
+**Course:** I'm  taking the SQL Basics for Data Science course by UC Davis, and the Crash Course on Python by Google.

+**Practice** I solve Leetcode problems alongside my Python-course.

-**Portfolio:** I am working with the R For Datascience's TidyTuesday datasets to get more practical data analysis experience with R. _I'm working diligently to have some projects to showcase in the near future._
+**Portfolio:** _I'm working diligently to have some projects to showcase in the near future._

 **Skills:**
 * SQL: Creating functioning and effective SQL queries.